 My Shaving Experience With The Blackland Dart Razor

 I’ve tried other Blackland razors, and from the fit-and-finish perspective they’ve all been excellent.
 Personally I’m not a big fan of the design of their two single edge razors, the Vector (admittedly it was a short-term loaner from another shave nerd so maybe I didn’t get enough time with it) that uses the wide barber blades (e.g. Feather Pro) and the Sabre that uses GEM blades.
-Actually I’m generally not a big fan of a three piece razor design for single edge blades in general because I find blade changing too fussy.
+Actually I’m generally not a big fan of a three piece razor design for single edge blades because I find blade changing too fussy.
 That’s a personal preference thing so of course YMMV.
 I do find the rectangular threaded top cap post an interesting design element though.

 The Blackland Dart, like their flagship Blackbird razor, uses double edge blades and while it is also a three piece design it is more “classic” and blade changing is pretty much like changing the blade with most other three piece designs.